pauljonescodes/Rutgers-University-Notes/Philosophy/Social and Political Philosophy.md

 -   Method of argument: utilitarian argument (that is, PU) applied to the permanent interests of man as a progressive being.

-### Chapter II: Of the liberty of thought and discussion {#chapter-ii-of-the-liberty-of-thought-and-discussion}
+### Chapter II: Of the liberty of thought and discussion

 > First, if any opinion is compelled to silence, that opinion may, for
 > aught we can certainly know, be true.
 To deny this is to assume our